Learning how to save, seventeen years later

 And then there’s the Qualified Business Income (or QBI) deduction (on line 13 of Form 1040).
 For the last few years TurboTax would fill it in for me with some measly value of around $50 from the dividends generated by REITs in our S&P 500 index fund.
 But with self-employment income last year, I discovered that I could deduct 20% of my net profit as a QBI, which would reduce my taxable income by a further $4,842!
 Of course with only my income at play, that QBI deduction wouldn’t take effect, since my 401(k) contribution and the one-half SE Tax deduction will have already reduced my taxable income to $0 ($24,210 – $22,500 – $1,710 = $0), but since Stephanie and I file jointly, the QBI deduction ultimately ends up reducing her taxable income.
 Update: Alas, I was wrong.
 Turns out the QBI deduction is calculated off the net business income after qualified retirement contribution deductions, so for QBI purposes my net business income was $0, thus no QBI deduction for me.
 See How The New QBI Deduction-Reduction Ruins The Value Of Pre-Tax Retirement Plans For Small Business Owners for the grisly details.

 Stephanie’s income, being neither too high nor too low—in no small part because she maxed out her 403(b)—allowed her to max out contributions to both of our traditional IRAs, even further reducing her taxable income.
 (Note: that was the 13,000 value highlighted yellow in Schedule 1 of my spreadsheet above.)
 This litany of deductions would have resulted in a pretty sweet refund (of the federal income tax her employer withheld), had it not been for my $3,420 SE Tax liability, which devoured any refund and then some.
 To head off a potential underpayment penalty, I made a one-time direct payment to the IRS, and then Stephanie updated her W-4 to withhold an additional amount per paycheck to cover my SE Tax liability going forward—yet another benefit of having a gainfully employed spouse.
+(The alternative would have been for me to make estimated quarterly tax payments.)

-Before this year, I focused my tax simulation efforts entirely at the federal level and treated California as a back-of-the-envelope afterthought.
-But given my lack of prior experience with self-employment, I was a little worried about getting dinged by California.
+Before this year, I focused my tax simulation efforts entirely at the federal level and treated California as a back-of-the-envelope, hand-waving afterthought.
+But given my lack of prior experience with self-employment taxation, I was a little worried about getting dinged by California.
 For instance, 0.9% of Stephanie’s pay in 2023 went to something called the California State Disability Insurance program, or CA SDI.
 Would I have to pay that?
 Turns out no, disability insurance in California is optional if you’re self-employed, go figure.
-In any case, I went through the trouble of adding California’s Form 540 to my spreadsheet, and I was pleasantly surprised to discover that since I had fully deducted my self-employment income (again, in the form of my Individual 401(k) contribution and the one-half SE Tax deduction), from California’s perspective, I had been a couch potato all year.
+In any case, I went through the trouble of adding California’s Form 540 to my spreadsheet, and I was pleasantly surprised to discover that since I had fully deducted my self-employment income (again, in the form of my Individual 401(k) contribution and the SE Tax deduction), from California’s perspective, I had been a couch potato all year.
 And since California has nothing comparable to the federal SE Tax, the state had nothing to ding me with.
 Furthermore, our traditional IRA contributions helped to offset our dividends and long term capital gains (that California taxes as regular income), which, along with qualifying for the Renter’s Credit, means we should actually receive a healthy refund!
 Granted it won’t be enough to compensate for my SE Tax bill, but still, it’s not nothing.

 2023 ended up being something of a watershed year for us.
 Stephanie earned her first full year of income since 2013, and I earned my first income since 2018.
-But that said, our spending and saving habits, informed by many years living off of a single income and then none at all, have remained fairly steady and impervious to inflation (lifestyle or otherwise).
-As far as this year is concerned, I’m reminded of the pithy financial disclaimer: “Past performance is no guarantee of future results.”
+But that said, our spending and saving habits, informed by many years living off of a single income and then none at all, have remained fairly steady and relatively impervious to inflation (lifestyle or otherwise).
+As far as this coming year is concerned, I’m reminded of the pithy financial disclaimer: “Past performance is no guarantee of future results.”
 Maybe it’s because we’ve had 5 different addresses in the last 10 years, or maybe it’s the toll taken by the pandemic, climate change, multiple economic crises, et al., or maybe I’m just getting older (and possibly wiser?), but I’ve become less willing to entertain that anything in the future is guaranteed.
 I’m not sticking my head in the sand and refraining from making plans, but I do try to stay as flexible as possible and open to changing conditions on the ground.
 Which is to say, I have no idea what 2024 holds.